-It is estimated that about 15% of the world’s population currently live in Africa.
+It is estimated that about 15% of the world’s population currently lives in Africa.

 With the equator traversing the African continent roughly through its middle, Africa has distinct climatic regions.
 The areas immediately north and south of the equator have climates that vary from warm to tropical or a combination of both.
 The far north and the far south are, in contrast to the central areas, relatively temperate.

-Because of this climatic diversity, Africa is home to some to many different animal and insect species that are unique to the continent.
-Elephants, hippos, giraffes are just some of the animals that have made Africa globally famous.
+Because of this climatic diversity, Africa is home to many different animal and insect species that are unique to the continent.
+Elephants, hippos, and giraffes are just some of the animals that have made Africa globally famous.